top of page

 I can name the following four benefits of Phonak EasyGuards:

-Easy to clean design, helping minimise interruptions in hearing performance caused by wax build-up,
+2. Easy to clean design, helping minimise interruptions in hearing performance caused by wax build-up.

-No filters or complex tools required — simply wipe the dome with a soft cloth or tissue
+3. No filters or complex tools required — simply wipe the dome with a soft cloth or tissue.

-They are acoustically transparent, hence have minimal impact on the patient's hearing when switching from the old domes to the Phonak EasyGuard
+4. They are acoustically transparent, hence have minimal impact on the patient's hearing when switching from the old domes to the Phonak EasyGuard.

 Phonak EasyGuard seals the receiver.
 Do they attenuate the sound, too?

-According to Phonak, a lot of time and resources were spent on the material and the design of the new EasyGUards to be as acoustically transparent as possible.
-As per the following curves, you can see that the drop in sound or better say the acoustic response of the new EasyGuard domes, compared to the older model Phonak domes.
+According to Phonak, a lot of time and resources were spent on the material and design of the new EasyGUards to make them as acoustically transparent as possible.
+As per the following curves, you can see that the drop in sound, or, better said, the acoustic response of the new EasyGuard domes, compared to the older Phonak domes.

 Are Phonak EasyGuard domes more expensive than older models of Phonak Domes?

 Maybe slightly, and I would say it's worth it, because you will save a lot in the long run.
 Phonak EasyGUard domes may be a bit more expensive than the older Phonak domes.
 The reason is that Phonak spent a lot of resources on the composition of a silicon that is durable yet acoustically transparent to the sound.
 From the user's point of view, using EasyGuard domes will certainly save the patient the cost of frequent earwax filter packs.
-It will save you money and time, and remove the concern of your hearing aid getting blocked by earwax right in the middle of a dinner gathering.
+It will save you money and time and remove the concern that your hearing aid will get blocked by earwax right in the middle of a dinner gathering.

 Do Phonak EasyGuar domes need cleaning?

 Your body is creating earwax continuously.
-You need to clean the tip of the Phonak EasyGuard dome when you see that there is earwax or skin accumulated on it.
-If you forget that, you may notice that the sound quality of the hearing aids has dropped, which signals that the tips of the EasyGuard domes need some cleaning.
+You need to clean the tip of the Phonak EasyGuard dome when you see earwax or skin buildup on it.
+If you forget that, you may notice the hearing aids' sound quality has dropped, which signals the tips of the EasyGuard domes need cleaning.

 How and how often should I clean Phonak EasyGuard domes?

-I would say check your EasyGuard domes whenever you remove them from your ears at night, or in the morning before you place them in your ear.
+I would say to check your EasyGuard domes whenever you remove them from your ears at night, or in the morning before you place them back in your ears.
 If you see earwax and skin debris accumulation, clean the fins of the EasyGuard domes with wipes (regular or alcohol wipes are just fine).

 I started using EasyGuard domes.
 Do I need to replace the earwax filter at all?

-The Phonak EasyGUard domes seal the tip of the receiver.
+The Phonak EasyGUard domes seal the receiver tip.
 So, if you use EasyGuard domes for your hearing aids, then there is no need to replace the earwax filter at the tip of the receivers.
-The only time that I see there might be a need to replace the earwax filter is when the fins of the EasyGuard dome start cracking (or even tear apart) and expose the tip of the receiver to earwax.
-In such a scenario, you can check the tip of the receiver to see if there is a need for cleaning only or if the earwax needs to be replaced.
+The only time I see a need to replace the earwax filter is when the fins of the EasyGuard dome start to crack (or even tear apart) and expose the tip of the receiver to earwax.
+In such a scenario, you can check the tip of the receiver to see whether only cleaning is needed or if the earwax needs to be replaced.

-What models of Phonak hearing aids can use EasyGuard domes?
+Which Phonak hearing aid models can use EasyGuard domes?

-The Phonak EsyGuard domes can be fitted on Phonak SDS 4.0, 5.0 and 6.0 receivers, which means they can be used on Phonak Marvel, Paradise, Lumity and Infinio, as well as the most recent models of Unitron hearing aids.
+The Phonak EsyGuard domes can be fitted to Phonak SDS 4.0, 5.0, and 6.0 receivers, which means they can be used with Phonak MarvelParadiseLumity, and Infinio, as well as the most recent models of Unitron hearing aids.

 My hearing aids are not Phonak.
 Can I use Phonak EasyGuards for my hearing aids?